snowplow-referer-parser/referer-parser/README.md

 referer-parser is a multi-language library for extracting marketing attribution data (such as search terms) from referer URLs, inspired by the [ua-parser] [ua-parser] project (an equivalent library for user agent parsing).

-referer-parser is a core component of [Snowplow] [snowplow], the open-source web-scale analytics platform powered by Hadoop, Hive and Redshift.
+referer-parser is a core component of [Snowplow] [snowplow], the open-source web-scale analytics platform powered by Hadoop and Redshift.

 _Note that we always use the original HTTP misspelling of 'referer' (and thus 'referal') in this project - never 'referrer'._